Stress is a human mechanism to increase our effectiveness – even when we may not be on top-form.

-Long periods of excess-stress can lead to anxiety and other serious negative impacts on both our mental and physical health – including shortening our lifespan.
+Long periods of excess-stress can lead to anxiety and other serious negative impacts on our mental, emotional and physical health – including shortening our lifespan.

 Symptoms of excess-stress

-This is for information purposes if you feel you may be experiencing excess-stress.
+This list of symptoms is for information purposes if you feel you may be experiencing excess-stress.
 Having any of these symptoms doesn’t necessarily mean you are experiencing excess-stress and there may be other reasons.
 If you are concerned we would always recommend you check with your doctor to investigate possible reasons.

 Susceptibility to illness